Hurricane Agnes: Pennsylvania

 In Pennsylvania, heavy rainfall was reported, with much of the state experiencing more than 7 in of precipitation.
 Furthermore, a large swath of rainfall exceeding 10 in was reported in the central part of the state.
 Overall, the rains peaked at 19 in in the western portions of Schuylkill County.
 As a result, Agnes is listed as the wettest tropical cyclone on record for the state of Pennsylvania.
 Overall, more than 100,000 people were forced to leave their homes due to flooding.
 The Allegheny River reached above flood stage at several low-lying locations and at some places rose about 7 in per hour during the height of the storm.
 Additionally, the Susquehanna River threatened to reach record crests along its course.
 Some buildings were under 13 ft of water in Harrisburg.
 At the Governor's Mansion, the first floor was submerged by flood waters.
+Governor Milton Shapp and his wife Muriel had to be evacuated by boat due to flooding.
 More than one hundred Harrisburg YMCA campers and staff were evacuated using two CH-47 Chinook helicopters flown by the National Guard at Camp Shikellimy located downstream of DeHart Dam in Middle Paxton Township.

 Hundreds were trapped in their homes in Wilkes-Barre due to the overflowing Susquehanna River.
 At the historic cemetery in Forty Fort, 2,000 caskets were washed away, leaving body parts on porches, roofs, and in basements.
 In Luzerne County alone, 25,000 homes and businesses were either damaged or destroyed.
 Losses in that county totaled to $1 billion.
-A bridge collapsed in Danville, which caused two diesel locomotives and several freight cars to fall into a swollen creek.
+A bridge collapsed in Danville, which caused two Penn Central diesel locomotives and several freight cars to fall into a swollen creek.